roupam/Objective-C-NuREPL-for-iOS/README.md

 # Example:

-Support there is a button synthesized inside a class rootViewController, and we want to change its backgroundcolor:
+Suppose there is a button synthesized inside a class rootViewController, and we want to change its backgroundcolor:

     objc-repl.core> (sim "(set root (((UIApplication sharedApplication) delegate) viewController))") objc-repl.core> (sim "((root button) setBackgroundColor:(UIColor greenColor))")